ericwbailey/ericwbailey.website/source/writing/the-optics-of-pair-programming.md

 ---
 layout: "layouts/post.njk"
-title: "The optics of pair programming "
+title: "The optics of pair programming"
 source: ericwbailey.design
 excerpt: "I had a culture shock moment when I offered to pair at my new, post-thoughtbot job.
 I've now come to understand some of the nuance that lives within the offer"
 date: 2022-05-17